xonotic/xonotic/Docs/faq.md

 ## How do I install new maps?

 Maps usually ship as .pk3 file.
-All you have to do is to copy this file to the [\<config folder\>](#config)/data/ directory.
-Map packages that were downloaded from a server during playing end up in [\<your config folder\>](#config)/data/dlcache/ and are only used till you exit Xonotic.
+All you have to do is to copy this file to the config folder <your config folder>/data/ directory.
+Map packages that were downloaded from a server during playing end up in <your config folder>/data/dlcache and are only used till you exit Xonotic.
 If you want to play them locally or use them to setup a server of your own you can "accept" the packages by moving it one level up - right next to your config.cfg.

 An extensive list of maps is at [xonotic.co](http://xonotic.co)